snehashakyas/SPIKE-Accessories-using-OpenMV/README.md

 # SPIKE Accessories using OpenMV

 This project adds additional accessories to the *LEGO Education SPIKE Prime* robotics set using the *OpenMV Cam*.
-The OpenMV Cam is a microcontroller board with a camera that can be coded in Python.
+The OpenMV Cam is a camera with a microcontroller that can be coded in Python.
 In this research project, the OpenMV Cam is programmed with the LEGO Foundation's SPIKE Prime, which is a LEGO set for robotics education.
 This research project will allow the SPIKE Prime robotics set to have the following additional 3 accessories:

 1. Color sensors (two different modes).
 2. Face detector.